ELVIS-Project/Dodecachordon-Data-Set/README.md

 ### Time Signature and Bars
 + Make each line of the example one long bar
+  - The location of line breaks may be important, so do not attempt to save space by grouping lines together.
 + Enter the time signature as [number of notes in the line]/4
 + Hide the time signature and bar lines
   - In MuseScore2, you can do this from the Inspector pane.